 - Rooms are lovely; choose a Castle Room for vaulted ceilings, window seats, exposed stone walls and a bath with a view

-- The heated pool - big enough to swim seriously in, with plenty of loungers
+- Two swimming pools - both big enough to swim seriously in, with plenty of loungers

 - Excellent food in the Mediterranean restaurant: simple tapas, elaborate starters and rich mains